5-Data Manipulation

 As you might imagine, nesting could result in very long commands that would be hard to interpret.

-There is a cleaner way to do this than nesting: Piping!
+There is a cleaner way to do this than nesting: (you guessed it correctly) piping!

 4.2 Piping

-In this task, use piping to create 1 variable containing the first 5 column names.
+In this task, use piping to create one object containing the first 5 column names.

 Check your code